Galois Theory of Algorithms: Galois Theory

-$ =\{p'|\exists \phi \mbox{ that preserves the equivalence relation of $\PRalg$ and } \phi(p)=p'\}$ $ \qquad=[p]_{\PRalg}.$ The theorem is proved.
+\begin{teo}[Fundamental theorem of Galois theory] The lattice of restricted subgroups of $Aut(\PRdesc/\PRfunc)$ is isomorphic to the dual lattice of algorithmic universes between $\PRdesc$ and $\PRfunc$. \end{teo}

 Notice that the algorithmic universes that we dealt with in this theorem does not necessarily have well-defined extra structure/operations.
-We simply discussed the equivalence relations of $\PRdesc$ and did not discuss congruences of $\PRdesc$.
+We discussed the equivalence relations of $\PRdesc$ and did not discuss congruences of $\PRdesc$.
 Without the congruence, the operations of composition, bracket and recursion might not be well-defined for the equivalence classes.
 This is very similar to classical Galois theory where we discuss a single weak structure (fields) and discuss all intermediate objects as fields even though they might have more structure.
-So too, here we stick to one weak structure.
+So too, here we stick to a weak structure.

-However we can further.
+However we can go further.
 Our definition of algorithmic universes is not carved in stone.
 One can go on and define, say, a {\it composable} algorithmic universe.
+This is an algorithmic universe with a well-defined composition function.
 Then we can make the fundamental theorem of Galois theory for composable algorithmic universes by looking at automorphisms of $\PRdesc$ that preserve the composition operations.
-That is, automorphisms $\phi$ such that for all programs $p$ and $p'$ we have that Such automorphisms also form a group and one can look at subgroups as we did in the main theorem.
+That is, automorphisms $\phi$ such that for all programs $p$ and $p'$ we have that $\phi(p\circ p')=\phi(p) \circ \phi(p').$ Such automorphisms also form a group and one can look at subgroups as we did in the main theorem.
 On the algorithmic universe side, we will have to look at equivalence relations that are congruences.
-That is, $\sim$ such that if $p\sim p'$ and $p'' \sim p'''$ then
+That is, $\sim$ such that if $p\sim p'$ and $p'' \sim p'''$ then $p \circ p'' \sim p' \circ p'''.$ Such an analogous theorem can easily be proved.